 A Pharmacy First Model for delivery

-Recent data estimates that over 1.4 million adults in the UK are currently accessing AOMs privately, mostly through online pharmacies24.
-In comparison, in the UK approximately 200,00025 patients have had access to these GLP-1 treatments via the NHS, however, the majority are prescribed primarily for the management of type 2 diabetes.
-With strict criteria and limited access via the NHS to-date, this raises the concern of health inequalities and the potential impact this restricted access will have on further widening the inequality gap in health that already exists in Northern Ireland.
-Further delays and restrictions in the roll out of these medications as recommended by NICE, to eligible patients, who cannot afford private treatment, will likely contribute to the growing health inequalities in NI.
+Recent data estimates that over 1.5 million adults in the UK are currently accessing AOMs privately, mostly through online pharmacies24.
+In comparison, in the UK approximately 200,00025 patients have had access to these GLP-1 treatments via the NHS, however, the majority are prescribed primarily for the management of type-2-diabetes.
+With strict criteria and limited access via the NHS to-date, this raises concerns of health inequalities.
+Delays in, and restrictions on, the roll out of these medications as recommended by NICE to eligible patients unable to afford private treatment, will likely contribute to the growing health inequalities in NI.
 Obesity has been strongly linked with deprivation status and as noted in a recent Institute of Public Health report “…socially disadvantaged communities [are] experiencing an excess of obesity-related harms” 26.

-Wraparound services that provide advice on diet and exercise as well as psychological support have been shown to improve adherence to AOM, long-term weight loss and clinical safety,27,28,29,30.
-According to NICE and interim NHS England guidance, wraparound care must include, as a minimum, nutritional advice, physical activity guidance, and behavioural support over at least nine months18,22.
+Wrap-around services that provide advice on diet and exercise as well as psychological support have been shown to improve adherence to AOM, long-term weight loss and clinical safety,27,28,29,30.
+According to NICE, and interim NHS England guidance, wrap-around care must include, as a minimum, nutritional advice, physical activity guidance, and behavioural support over at least nine months18,22.

-Community pharmacies are well positioned to provide these wraparound support services during monthly face-to-face reviews, aligning with medication supply and ensuring consistent patient monitoring.
+Community pharmacies are well positioned to provide these wrap-around support services during monthly face-to-face reviews, aligning with medication supply and ensuring consistent patient monitoring.
 A further Quality Standard (QS212) published by NICE in August 2025 recommends that patients who have been prescribed tirzepatide should receive support after stopping treatment.
-It is recommended that they should “receive feedback and monitoring at regular intervals for a minimum of 1 year [post-stopping treatment] so they can get help if they are not maintaining changes” 31.
+It is recommended that they should;

+“receive feedback and monitoring at regular intervals for a minimum of 1 year [post-stopping treatment] so they can get help if they are not maintaining changes” 31.